xcuadrado/api/scope_of_work_integration.md

 #### Optional Attributes
-Not all proudcts will contain these fields
+Not all proudcts will contain these fields.
+These attributes are optional per product but they are **required for the API to support those fields**.

 * `google_category` is the Google Category from the [Google Product Taxonomy](https://www.google.com/basepages/producttype/taxonomy.en-US.txt).
 This attribute of the type `String`.